mmarkdown/filter/plugins/exec/README.md

 is no text to put in there.

 If the original code block has a block level attribute the figure will be wrapped in a subfigure so you can reference it from within the document.
+(TODO).

 ## Caption

-TODO
+The caption will be retained.
+(TODO)

 ## Error handling

 In case of an error, the code block is left as-is.
-There is no option hanlding so if your command needs those you need to construct a shell script that can be used as `CMD` instead.
+There is no option hanlding for `CMD`, so if a command needs those you need to construct a shell script that can be used as `CMD` instead.